Heatblur-Simulations/f-4e-manual/src/systems/radar/overview.md

 |   b   | Ground clutter from main-lobe  |
 |   c   | Ground clutter from side-lobes |

-The same situation from outside roughly looks as follows.
+The same situation from outside looks as follows.

 ![Outside view of situation](../../img/radar_lobes_outside.jpg)